 Lastly, what are you going to do with the cot once you no longer need it?
 A camp cot is easy to fold and store till your next baby comes along, while a wooden cot will take a lot more space.
 Many parents end up selling it almost as new as on the day they it was bought.

-We took all of this into account when we developed the BabyWombWorld Camp Cot and Co-Sleeper.
+We took all of this into account when we developed the BabyWombWorld Camp Cot.
 Our first mission was to address parents’ main concern, which was the look of the camp cot.
 Why should parents ruin the whole look of their nursery with a camp-cot in tacky colours?
 We wanted a premium-looking, stylish camp cot that will not stand back for any other baby cot when it comes to decorating the nursery.
 With its light grey/blue colour and luxurious-looking mélange fabric, I think we have achieved this.

-Secondly, we wanted to have a camp cot that can be used as a co-sleeper as well.
+Secondly, we wanted to have a camp cot that can be used as a bed for co-sleeping as well.
 There are many moms who believe in co-sleeping, especially during the newborn phase.
 Co-sleeping also supports breastfeeding, which we passionately believe in.
 Our camp cot’s one side can drop, meaning that you can have baby right there next to you, but safely in their own bed (leaving you with a bit more space in yours!).
 And once you are done with co-sleeping or if you want to use the cot somewhere else, you can convert it back into a normal camping cot with an upper and lower level.

 A last very big advantage of a camp cot is that it becomes baby’s sleep environment.
 They get used to the smell, and touch of their own bed.
 Much like you and your bed!
 I think most of you will agree your bed is the best!
 If baby is used to sleeping in a wooden cot he may really struggle when you travel and he suddenly needs to sleep in other cots/beds.
 If you have a camp cot you can take it along, and baby’s sleep will be far less disturbed.